Kirsten98/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-JavaScript Project for a simple game of Rock Paper Scissors
+JavaScript Project for a simple game of Rock, Paper, Scissors!

+## This project was to familiarize with the following:
+  * Node.Js
+  * Express
+  * JavaScript
+  * HTML
+  * CSS
+  * Socket.IO (Included for future API enhancements)

 # Installing and running the project